A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 The wind could be stubborn, too.
 Irena’s nose twitched in recognition of the most prestigious garum factory in the world.
 The reek of fermenting fish guts comprised just one minor note of the bouquet of city stink she would need to readjust to.
 Regardless, the din, tang, and crush of too many bodies in a small space called to Irena – the pulse of life itself.

 Undulating waves of raven black hair defied her halfhearted attempt at a bun.
 Rather than adjust the fillet band, she tried pulling her palla up over her head for greater modesty, but the long shawl whipped just as wildly.
 The medica shrugged and stopped fussing.
+Who did she have to look nice for?
 As long as her eyes and hands stayed free to save lives, she never dedicated much thought to appearances.

-At just over five feet, she’d never stand out in a crowd – she could barely see over the ship’s bulwark.
-Beneath all that practical normalcy, however, rosy lips balanced a prominent aquiline nose; olive-oil skin glowed with just a touch of gold; and her kind, black eyes twinkled like the night sky reflected in a tranquil sea.
-When her temper flared, stars exploded into blistering comets, raining fiery death upon any who dared challenge her.
+At just over five feet, Irena would never stand out in a crowd – she could barely see over the ship’s bulwark.
+Up close, though, rosy lips balanced a prominent aquiline nose; olive-oil skin glowed with just a touch of gold; and her kind, black eyes twinkled like the night sky reflected in a tranquil sea.
+When her temper flared, those stars exploded into blistering comets, raining fiery death upon any who dared challenge her.
 Fortunately, Irena usually smiled.

-As the corbita docked, though, she frowned.
+As the corbita docked, however, she frowned.
 Something felt off.

 Perhaps it was her own fault for building this moment up in her head.
 Stuck in the Italian port of Ostia for months, Irena had nothing to do but accost random sailors with questions, plan, plot, and dream.
 Illiterate, she’d done her best to interpret maps and memorize the quickest route to the far northwest corner of Hispania.
 All would begin here in Carthago Nova, fittingly enough the same soil where her Republican ancestors had first turned their minds to empire building.

-A lot can change in six hundred years.
+A lot can change in six hundred years, though.
 The provincial capital felt old and worn.
-Sailors, merchants and slaves tramped across the piers with ample space to foster courtesy, but what about nautical tradition?
+Sailors, merchants and slaves tramped across the piers with ample space for courtesy, but what about nautical tradition?
 Where was the pushing, shoving, cursing?

-Nearly forgetting to grab her sarcina of sparse personal belongings, Irena was first down the gangplank.
-Her most important possession, a satchel overstuffed with medicinal herbs, slapped familiarly against her hip as she followed the trickle of commerce down the main road towards the forum.
+Nearly forgetting to grab her manticam of sparse personal belongings, Irena was first down the gangplank.
+A satchel overstuffed with medicinal herbs slapped familiarly against her hip as she followed the trickle of commerce down the main road towards the forum.
 Head swiveling with growing concern, she tried to read the vitals of the city like one of her patients.

-From a distance, Carthago boasted all the markings of a prosperous Roman metropolis, including a massive temple to Iupiter overlooking the bay, an abandoned amphitheater sulking outside the walls like a naughty child, and additional shrines topping each of the five hills.
-Overlaid letters XP and drawings of fish splashed defiantly around the lintel designated one repurposed building as a church.
-The whisper of music teased a theater somewhere behind multi-storied domi and apartment buildings that blocked out the sun as well.
+From a distance, Carthago Nova boasted all the markings of a prosperous Roman metropolis, including a massive temple to Iupiter overlooking the bay, an abandoned amphitheater sulking outside the walls like a naughty child, and additional shrines topping each of the five hills.
+Overlaid letters XP and drawings of fish splashed defiantly around the lintel designated a few repurposed buildings as churches.
+The whisper of music teased a theater somewhere behind multi-storied domi and apartment buildings as well.

 Upon closer inspection, however, most of these stood vacant, neglected, graffitied; often all three.
 The forum didn’t so much hum as cough, its citizens ambling without purpose, going through the motions without quite remembering why.